Justice Dept. signals it may allow safe injection sites | WTOP News

 In response to questions from The Associated Press, the Justice Department said it is “evaluating” such facilities and talking to regulators about “appropriate guardrails.”

-The position is a drastic change from its stance in the Trump administration, when prosecutors fought vigorously against a plan to open safe consumption sites in Philadelphia.
-The Justice Department won a lawsuit last year, when a federal appeals court ruled that opening such the facility would violate a 1980s-era drug law, aimed at “crackhouses,” which bans operating a place for taking illegal drugs.
+The position is a drastic change from its stance in the Trump administration, when prosecutors fought vigorously against a plan to open a safe consumption site in Philadelphia.
+The Justice Department won a lawsuit last year, when a federal appeals court in Pennsylvania ruled that opening such a facility would violate a 1980s-era drug law, aimed at “crackhouses,” which bans operating a place for taking illegal drugs.
 The Supreme Court declined in October to take the case.

 Such sites exist in Canada, Australia and Europe and have been discussed for years in New York and some other U.S. cities and states.
 A few unofficial facilities have operated for some time.